- Hara Kenya

-Meghen Jones is Associate Professor of Art History within the School of Art and Design.
-She teaches introductory courses on material culture and Buddhist arts; upper-level undergraduate courses on ceramics history, design history, and East Asian visual and material culture; and the graduate seminar Global Flows: Ceramic Art, Craft, and Design.
-Her teaching emphasizes the direct study of objects, and she has led student travel to museums and collections in the US, Canada, and Japan.
+Meghen Jones is Associate Professor of Art History in the School of Art and Design.
+She teaches introductory courses on material culture and Buddhist arts; upper-level undergraduate courses on ceramics history, design history, and East Asian visual and material culture; and the graduate seminar History of Ceramic Art, Craft, and Design: Global Flows.
+Her teaching emphasizes the direct study of objects, and she has led student programs to museums and collections in the US, Canada, and Japan.